Portable exercise equipment for your caravan

 With all that fresh air and (hopefully) sunshine, your caravanning holiday is likely to feature plenty of time outdoors – some of it more active than other times.
 Whether you are hiking, mountain biking, or simply walking to explore, you’ll feel the benefit of that exercise.

-To keep yourself fully in trim, though, you might also want to maintain the physical fitness regime you are able to keep to at home – if only you had the exercise equipment that could be easily stowed in your touring caravan.
+To keep yourself fully in trim, though, you might also want to maintain the physical fitness regime you do when at home – if only you had the exercise equipment that could be easily stowed in your touring caravan.

 The keys to travel exercise equipment